Kong/ngx_wasm_module/README.md

 ## Examples

-Three "showcase filters" are provided as examples by this module:
+Several "showcase filters" are provided as examples by authors of this module:

 - [proxy-wasm-rust-filter-echo](https://github.com/wasmx-proxy/proxy-wasm-rust-filter-echo/):
   An httpbin/echo filter.